ajberkley/cl-binary-store/README.md

 I have also used [hyperluminal-mem](https://github.com/cosmos72/hyperluminal-mem), which is really fast if you meet the restrictions it has.
-It does not support delayed object construction or references really, though you can extend it with manual referencing on a per type basis.
+It does not support delayed object construction or references really, nor a nice default for structures and classes (though you can extend it with manual referencing on a per type basis and with serializers for each structure or class you want).

 ## What is different here?